KARTIK9990/Super-XOR-game/README.md

 <p>
   <p>Starting the Game: The game begins with Player 1 (X) making a move on any small board within the large board.</p>
   <h4>Making a Move:<h4>
-    Choose the large board you want to play on.
+    <p>Choose the large board you want to play on.</p>
-    Select a position on the small board to place your mark (X or O).
+    <p>Select a position on the small board to place your mark (X or O).</p>
-    The small board's position will dictate where your opponent can play next.
+    <p>The small board's position will dictate where your opponent can play next.</p>
-    Winning the Game: To win, a player must conquer three small boards in a row (horizontally, vertically, or diagonally) or fill all the squares in a single small board.
+    <p>Winning the Game: To win, a player must conquer three small boards in a row (horizontally, vertically, or diagonally) or fill all the squares in a single small board.</p>
 </p>